 New location – new purpose built shack

-My current QTH has a nice large garden so I have taken advantage of this and purchased a nice, good quality wooden shed which is being solely used as my operating shack.
+My QTH between 2016 and mid 2019 had a nice large garden so I took advantage of this and purchased a nice, good quality wooden shed which was being solely used as my operating shack.

-Two CAT6 cables are also buried in plastic conduit alongside the power cable to provide a reliable connection between the two shack computers and the main router in the house.
+Two CAT6 cables were also buried in plastic conduit alongside the power cable to provide a reliable connection between the two shack computers and the main router in the house.

 There are two computers situated under the main desk to the left below the Kenwood.

 One computer is set up as a dual monitor system using the two monitors to the right.

 PC #1 (left monitor) is configured to run the Ham Radio Deluxe radio control software in server mode.
 The HRD logging and digi-modes suites are run on PC #2.

 On the main level can be seen the three monitors.
 Along with these are my speakers which can take audio from both PC’s.

 Also on this level is my Kenwood SP23 speaker, on top of which is a SignaLink digimodes interface unit which is connected between PC #2 and the Kenwood.